Arroyo Seco (Los Angeles County): Waterway course

-The Arroyo Seco then passes under the Ventura Freeway and the Colorado Street Bridge, and it crosses the Raymond Fault at the southern boundary of Pasadena at the San Rafael Hills.
-The channel continues along the western boundary of South Pasadena, then into northeast Los Angeles flowing southeast of the Verdugo Mountains and Mount Washington.
+The Arroyo Seco passes under the Ventura Freeway and the Colorado Street Bridge.
+It crosses the Raymond Fault at the southern boundary of Pasadena, and begins crossing through the Repetto Hills.
+The channel continues along the western boundary of South Pasadena, then runs into northeast Los Angeles and flows southeast of Mount Washington.

 The Arroyo Seco then proceeds through the Los Angeles neighborhoods of Highland Park, Hermon, Montecito Heights, and Cypress Park.
 It ends at the confluence with the Los Angeles River near Elysian Park, north of Dodger Stadium and Downtown Los Angeles.

 The Arroyo Seco Parkway, or Pasadena Freeway, runs parallel to the channelized Arroyo Seco from South Pasadena to the Los Angeles River.

 History

 Traditional narrative

 Above Devil's Gate, the rapids of the Arroyo Seco are positioned so that the falls make a beating, laughing sound.
 In Tongva-Gabrieliño traditional narratives, this is attributed to a wager made between the river and the coyote spirit.